hiiamboris/red-wiki/Case-Sensitive-Map!-Keys.md

 * This could be a big gotcha!
 * If we have no interest in **ever** overriding (even default bias to `/strict`), we should seriously consider going all the way with [#12b](#12b).

+Pros:
+* Anticipating that `map!`s, `hash!`s, `block!`s, etc. are likely to only be used one way or the other throughout their lifetimes.
+This makes use convenient without having to keep specifying a `/relaxed` refinement for the same collection.

+Cons:
+* Makes `map!`s, `hash!`s, `block!`s, etc. a “bit” bigger.

 Note:
 * This extension of [#2](#2) is different from [#10](#10) in that there is a bit on `block!`, `hash!`, `map!`, etc. rather than on `string!`.
 * This is similar to [#7](#7), but more sophisticated, since it is based on [#2](#2).